Green Pest Management Techniques for Tea Trees

 Eco-regulation

 2. Maintain Ecological Balance in the Tea Garden.
-Except for noxious weeds, retain weeds on terraces to cover the ground, conserve and soil, improve soil quality, provide habitats for natural enemies, and create a good ecological environment for spiders and other beneficial insects, maintaining ecological balance and biodiversity in the tea garden and enhancing its natural eco-regulatory capabilities.
+Except for noxious weeds, retain weeds on terraces to cover the ground, conserve water and soil, improve soil quality, provide habitats for natural enemies, and create a good ecological environment for spiders and other beneficial insects, maintaining ecological balance and biodiversity in the tea garden and enhancing its natural eco-regulatory capabilities.

 Physical and Chemical Luring and Control